Zahra-Siadati/gltf-statistics/README.md

 The number of `Images`, `Nodes`, `Meshes`, and `Materials` impact performance, but these are accounted for in the number of `Draw calls`.
 The complexity of the materials and size of the images also impact performance, but these are not reported yet ([#1](https://github.com/AnalyticalGraphicsInc/gltf-statistics/issues/1)).

-For downloading size, the `Total size of all buffers` impacts speed (smaller is better) as does the number of `External requests`, which is the number of `uri` references for buffers, images, and shaders, except for data uris which have their contents base64-encoded (however, this requires base64-decode so we can't always assume it is faster).
+For downloading size, the `Total size of all buffers` impacts speed (smaller is better) as does the number of `External requests`, which is the number of `uri` references for buffers, images, and shaders, except for data uris which have their contents base64-encoded (however, this requires base64-decode, which can impact performance).

 ## Use with Node.js